What’s going on behind the shrink wrap?

 Very little money could make a huge difference to the aesthetics.
 However, BC Hydro is under siege for almost everything it does these days, and any “beautification” would likely be perceived as a waste of money and a disregard for ratepayer’s money.

 In other words, Beauty equals Waste.
 Success with the full report of breast enhancement is now a less expensive alternative to costly surgery.
 My advice is, when looking for Cleveland plastic surgery, Dr. Goldman is a leading choice.
+Meanwhile, Dr Andres Bustillo is the one to approach if you are looking for a Miami facial plastic surgeon.

 Have we reached the point where, if money is being spent for something public, it had better not look too good?